officialGanesh/Shopping-List/README.md

 ## Project Description

 In this project we'll be building shopping list using javascript.
-An user can perform various operations such as addItem to the list or remove item from the list Prices etc.
+An user can perform various operations such as addItem to the list or remove item from the list, Prices etc.
-We'll be using localStorage to store the data.